Convex bodies of constant width with exponential illumination number: Introduction

-Note that in part \textit{(b)} the probabilistic measure of each cap $C(x,\phi)$ on $\S^{n-1}$ is $(\sin\phi+o(1))^n$ (see for example~\cite{BW}*{Corollary 3.2(iii)}).
-Hence the value of $N$ in the lemma is optimal up to the $o(1)$ terms.
+Note {that the} probabilistic measure of each cap $C(x,\phi)$ on $\S^{n-1}$ is $(\sin\phi+o(1))^n$ (see for example~\cite{BW}*{Cor.~3.2(iii)}).
+Hence the {lower bound on $|X|$} in the lemma is optimal up to the $o(1)$ terms.

-\cref{lemma:random} has the same spirit as P.~Erd{\" o}s and C.A.~Rogers's theorem~\cite{ER} concerning the covering of the space (see also the work~\cite{BW} by K.~B\"{o}r\"{o}czky and G.~Wintschesee for the spherical case) and happens to be quite useful for constructing ``spread'' sets of fixed diameter.
+\cref{lemma:random} has the same spirit as P.~Erd{\H o}s and C.A.~Rogers's theorem~\cite{ER} concerning the covering of the space (see also the work~\cite{BW} by K.~B\"{o}r\"{o}czky and G.~Wintsche for the spherical case) and happens to be quite useful for constructing ``spread'' sets of fixed diameter.
 The lemma also readily implies the following result. \begin{theorem} For every positive integer $n$ there exists a finite set of diameter $1$ in $\E^n$ which cannot be covered by balls of diameter $1$. \end{theorem} This improves (note that $2/\sqrt{3}\approx 1.1547$) the result of J.~Bourgain and J.~Lindenstrauss~\cite{BL} who established that one needs at least $1.0645^n$ balls for large $n$.
 An exponential lower bound of $1.003^n$ was originally obtained by L.~Danzer~\cite{D}.

-Both problems, of illumination of convex bodies of constant width and of covering of finite sets by balls with the same diameter, are related to the Borsuk's conjecture on partitioning a set into pieces of smaller diameter.
+Both problems, of illumination of {constant width convex bodies} and of {covering finite sets by balls of the same diameter}, are related to Borsuk's conjecture on partitioning a set into {parts} of smaller diameter.
 Namely, an upper bound in any of the former two problems implies the same upper bound in the latter.
-An interested reader is referred to~\cite{K} for more details.
+We refer to~\cite{K} for more details.
+Even in the three-dimensional case, it is not known what is the largest illumination number of constant width bodies.
+The conjectured value is 4, while the established upper bound is $6$, see~\cite{La}.
+In other small dimensions this problem was studied in~\cite{Be-Ki} and~\cite{BPR}.
+For broader context, and for other related questions, an interested reader may consult~\cite{BMP}, in particular, Ch.~3, Sect.~5.9 and Sect.~11.4.

+Shortly after the first version of this work was posted on arXiv, A.~Glazyrin~\cite{Gl} made a nice observation that a slight generalization of our construction in which the bases of the cones are chosen from a different sphere than the apexes allows one to improve the base of the exponent in \cref{thm:illum} from $\approx 1.026$ to $\approx 1.047$.